Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 The result of this is that the highlights that are produced using a balayage style look very natural and can even mimic the way your hair would look if it had been naturally lightened by the sun.
 It adds depth and interest to a hair color in a way that doesn't look as calculated and artificial.

 Style method: Balayage is created by selecting hair by hand and coloring it lighter using either dye or lightener.
-The highlights created can also be toned afterwards, but are often left as is for a warm natural look.
+The highlights created can also be toned afterwards, but are often left as is for a warm, sun-kissed natural look.

-Best candidates: The people who look best with balayage are those who have longer brown or dark blonde hair; especially if the hair is wavy.
+Best candidates: The people who look best with balayage are those who have longer brown or dark blonde hair—especially if your hair is wavy.
 However, most hairstyles can benefit from balayage if it is done properly.

-Maintenance: The balayage style is one of the relatively fewer hair color ideas that has very low maintenance involved, and it can be allowed to gradually grow out over time without touch up.
+Maintenance: The balayage style is one of relatively few hair color ideas that has very low maintenance involved, and it can be allowed to gradually grow out over time without touch up.
 It can also be touched up with a root application.

 In fact, this kind of application can even be used on darker roots to soften their appearance between lightening if you're maintaining a color that is lighter than your natural hair.